xavierlacot/joli.js/README.markdown

 Please use GitHub in order to report bugs, but you may also ask for help on how to use joli.js by sending me a mail directly.
 My email address is xavier@lacot.org.

 ## Changelog

+### Version 0.2 - 2011-06-20

+* added object-level methods, and fixed the documentation accordingly

 ### Version 0.1 - 2010-11-15
 Initial public release.
 Features a simple ActiveRecord implementation, along with an OOP query API.